This post may contain affiliate links. Please read our disclosure policy.

 - Remove the dough and divide into 10 equal pieces and reshape into small round balls.
 Lightly dust the dough balls with flour and transfer to a rimmed baking sheet.
 Cover with a kitchen towel and let stand for 20 minutes.

-- Preheat a cast iron skillet or another non-stick skillet over medium heat.
+- Heat a cast iron skillet or another non-stick skillet over medium heat with olive oil.

-- Roll out one of the dough balls using a rolling pin to a 7-8 inch circle and transfer to a parchment paper.
-Brush the dough with olive oil.
-Lift the dough off the surface with the parchment paper below it and carefully flip it onto the grill, oil side down.
-Peel the parchment paper off.
+- Roll out one of the dough balls using a rolling pin to a 7-8 inch circle and carefully transfer it to the skillet.

 - Cook for 2 minutes or until the top surface is covered with bubbles, then flip and cook until the dough is lightly golden on the bottom, about 2 more minutes.